fsvreddit/image-moderator/README.md

 This app is open source under the BSD 3-Clause licence.
 The source code can be found [here](https://github.com/fsvreddit/image-moderator).

-Interested in detections for things other than AI?
+Interested in detections for things not yet supported?
 Get in touch by messaging /u/fsv!
 The list of possibilities can be seen in Sightengine's documentation [here](https://sightengine.com/docs/models).
+It would be really useful if you could outline the kind of content you're looking to avoid on your subreddit.